Fenriz1349/EchoLedger/README.md

 - Transactions referencing an archived account remain consistent
 - `GetAccounts` supports an `AccountFilter` (`.active`, `.archived`, `.all`)
 - Every record carries an `updatedAt: Date?` used for sync conflict resolution
+- Transfers are tagged `.transfer` on both legs and excluded from charts and reports (`isReportable`)
+- `TransactionListItem.group()` merges transfer pairs by matching label + amount + same day + opposite `isExpense` before display — grouping must happen on the full transaction set, never on account-filtered subsets

 ---